 Many people believe that due to the presence of these fields, here you get an ultimate peaceful and relaxing experience.

-For more than decades, Kasar Devi attracted poets, writers, actors, singers, and artists from almost all genres.
-Numerous notable people from the world have been here – Harvard psychologist Timothy Leary, Swami Vivekananda, Rabindranath Tagore, Zohra Sehgal and a few many.
+Kasar Devi attracted poets, writers, actors, singers, and artists from almost all genres for more than decades.
+Numerous notable people from the world have been here – Harvard psychologist Timothy Leary, Swami Vivekananda, Rabindranath Tagore, Zohra Sehgal, and many others.